 That said, I want to share everything I’ve learned in the past few years about traveling as a woman.
 Here are all my travel tips, hacks, and safety recommendations for female travel!

 Safety Tips for Female Travel

 I’m a highly independent woman.
-I have no issues traveling alone, however I always keep safety in the front of my mind.
+I have no issues traveling alone, however, I always keep safety in the front of my mind.
 Here are a few of my best safety tips for women traveling.

 Opt for Daytime Travel & Direct Routes

 Being dropped off on a desolate street in an unfamiliar town late at night with all my travel belongings (camera, laptop, GoPro, etc.) isn’t something I’m comfortable with.
-Having to make my way from the opposite of town to a connecting train, bus, or to my hotel can be tricky.
+Having to make my way from the opposite of town to a connecting train, bus, or hotel can be tricky.
 This is especially true when there is a language barrier or when I’m in a smaller city or town.

 In addition to arriving in a location late at night, taking overnight buses can sometimes pose safety issues.
 I personally know a few women who have been assaulted on overnight buses.

 To try and avoid these situations I opt to travel during the day whenever possible.
 Arriving at a destination before nightfall is also more convenient when it comes to checking into a hostel or hotel and finding dining options.
 Because we all know the first thing we want after a long journey is a nice hot meal.